-That’s excellent timing if you're a homebuyer, considering that a 2019 study from Realtor.com showed the most favorable buying conditions are during the last week of fall.
+That’s excellent timing if you're a homebuyer, considering that a 2022 study from Realtor.com showed the most favorable buying conditions are during the week of Sept.
+25 to Oct.
+1.

 The best days to buy a home

-Attom looked at four years' worth of sales and found that other buyer-friendly dates on the calendar include:
+Attom looked at more than 39 million home sales over the last nine years and found that other buyer-friendly dates on the calendar include:

-The best day of the week to close on a home purchase is Monday, when buyers get discounts averaging 2.3% below market value, according to a 2015 study from RealtyTrac, which is now part of Attom.
+The best day of the week to close on a home purchase is Thursday, when sellers typically offer discounts around 3% of the list price, according to 2022 research from Zillow.

 More: Learn why real estate agents prefer buyers who got pre-approved for a mortgage.